 Canada Goose jackets are renowned for their high-quality and ruggedly attractive outerwear, and this waterproof shell jacket is no exception.

-The Alderwood is made from Canada Goose’s laminated Bi-Durance.
-5 shell, a lightweight, 2.5 layer nylon ripstop fabric with a waterproof coating.
+The Nanaimo is made from Canada Goose’s Tri-Durance shell, a lightweight, 3-layer nylon ripstop fabric with a waterproof and windproof coating.
 It manages to keep the water out while still letting you breathe freely, which makes it a perfect layer for light spring rain.

-It packs down into its own front pocket, to be stowed in your bag, ready to go when you need it.
+It packs down into its own hood, to be stowed in your bag, ready to go when you need it.
 Like all Canada Goose products, it is a sleek, attractive jacket that doesn’t sacrifice performance.

-It’s the most expensive jacket on our list, but in the case of the Alderwood, you get what you pay for: a high-end, durable piece of outerwear that will keep you dry in both light rain and downpours.
+It’s the most expensive jacket on our list, but in the case of the Nanaimo, you get what you pay for: a high-end, durable piece of outerwear that will keep you dry in both light rain and downpours.

 Nothing says timeless like Barbour, and this waxed cotton jacket is the epitome of vintage men’s style.

 The waxed cotton adds a layer of waterproofing that keeps water out, while still staying true to the heritage of traditional English moto jackets.

 Two flap pockets with snap closures add storage space, while the storm placket, snap cuffs and collar tab add some traditional flair.

 Like the Canada Goose, the Barbour Duke is a premium jacket that excels at keep the elements out – but in a much more classic package.